GavinPalmer1984/expertise/domains/morality/cultivating-self-control-contentment/README.md

 - **Screen time research**: Excessive passive entertainment correlates with attention difficulties and reduced self-regulation
 - **Mindfulness for children**: Age-appropriate contemplative practices help develop internal awareness and regulation
 - **Nature connection benefits**: Unstructured time in nature supports self-regulation and contentment development
+- **Loving intervention necessity**: Sometimes family members must be "mean" (firm, not talking it away) to save someone from their own arrogance and ignorance - intervention requires action, not just words

 ## Complex Practical Considerations